roachlong/column-level-encryption/README.md

 # column-level-encryption
-This repo provides a demonstration and general recommendation on how to use field level encryption in CRDB.
-Below is a summary of the column-level encryption demo, where multiple keys are maintained in a registry and envelope encryption is used to ease key management.
-We also leverage a common table expression to obfuscate key usage in application queries.
+This repo provides a demonstration and general recommendations on how to use field level encryption in CRDB.
+Below is a summary of the column-level encryption demo, where multiple keys are maintained in a registry and envelope encryption with a single master key is used to ease key management.
+We also leverage a common table expression to unwrap data encryption keys and obfuscate key usage inside application queries.

 <p align="left">
 <img src="https://github.com/user-attachments/assets/0b11d7f8-d111-4a16-87cf-c1ca3bb0b8f8" alt="Encryption Flow" height="450px" align="left"/>